vsivsi/gridfs-locking-stream/Readme.md

 If [deadlocks](https://en.wikipedia.org/wiki/Deadlock) or dead lock-holding processes are an issue for your application, you may find the `lockExpiration` option to be useful.
 Note that when this option is used, the lock holder is responsible for finishing its use of the stream before the time expires.
 To support dealing with expirations, the stream will emit `'expired'` and `'expires-soon'` events.
 Streams are automatically destroyed before the `'expired'` event is emitted.
 When `'expires-soon'` is emitted, ~10% of the original lock lifetime remains.
 See `stream.renewLock()` below.

-Streams returned by `createReadStream` and `createWriteStream` each have three additional methods which can be used to inspect and change the status of the lock on a stream.
+Streams returned by `createReadStream` and `createWriteStream` each have four additional methods which can be used to inspect and change the status of the lock on a stream.
 Normally the acquisition and releasing of locks will be handled automatically when streams are created and end.
 However, depending on how the stream is accessed and the lock options being used, some special handling may be necessary.

 ```js